GeunhwaJeong/haneul-new/doc/src/contribute/faq.md

 ### What does Haneul offer over other blockchains?

 Haneul offers ease of development, a developer interface, fast transaction speeds, a sane object model, and better security.
-Haneul calls the [consensus protocol](../learn/architecture/consensus.md) only for transactions affecting objects owned by multiple accounts.
+Haneul calls the [consensus protocol](../learn/architecture/consensus.md) only for transactions affecting objects owned by multiple addresses.
 This means simple transactions complete almost immediately.

 See these resources on the [Haneul Developer Portal](https://docs.haneul.io/) for the complete story on why we built Haneul: